LamprosKarachristos/companies-service/README.md

 # companies-service-v2 Project

-ANOTHER F@CK!ING QUARKUS TRAINING PROJECT FOR DEV-MODE....
+ANOTHER F@CK!ING QUARKUS TRAINING PROJECT WITH KEYCLOAK AUTHORIZATION AND POSTGRESQL FOR DEV-MODE....

 This project uses Quarkus, the Supersonic Subatomic Java Framework.